 In terms of a basic background, Kenya was ruled by Daniel arap Moi until 2002 when his party was swept from power by a well organized opposition; while this led to high hopes for a new democratic country, the institutions for governance were weak and a great deal of power was vested in the executive branch (Ndegwa 2003, Barkan 2004).
 Kenya also had a long history of political violence generally perpetrated along ethnic lines and managed by elites (Okumbo 2011).
+What is interesting about the role of ethno politics, at least starting in the early 1990s during a democratization wave in Africa, is that ethnicity correlated with competition but did not cause it.
+We can look at the early 1992 analysis of the 1991 democratic openings in Kenya, where Holmquist and Ford point out that Kikuyu and Kalenjin tension was based on an economic calculus; wealthy Kikuyus were increasingly unhappy with a Moi regime that had been mishandling the economy since the 1980s (1992).
+Land reform was also a core part of the democratic equation, with ethnic affiliation acting as a correlate (ibid).

-This political violence was what almost led to a civil war in 2007; what is interesting is that inter group ethnic relations are generally fine, and many Kenyans just identify as "Kenyan" as opposed to an ethnic group (Hanson 2008).
-This reinforces the analysis that much of the violence and competition is driven by political elites, who use youth gangs and inflammatory language to keep them in power.
+Ethnic violence can also be seen as a manufactured function of political power projection.
+While pre-colonial Kenya saw inter-ethnic violence, the British used ethnic identity in a divide and conquer approach to controlling Kenya (Holmquist and Ford 1994).
+This method of divide and conquer was adopted by Kenyatta when he solidified the power of the KANU party with Kikuyu backing in 1963, and was deployed by Moi to mitigate the effects of open elections in 1992 and 1997 and protect Kalenjin interests (ibid).
+This brand of ethno-economic political violence was what almost led to a civil war in 2007; what is interesting is that inter group ethnic relations are generally fine, and many Kenyans just identify as "Kenyan" as opposed to an ethnic group (Hanson 2008).
+This reinforces the analysis that much of the violence and competition is driven by political elites, who use youth gangs and ethnic clientalism to keep them in power, in what amounts to winner-take-all election process (Mueller 2008).
+In many ways parties are programmatically politically indistinguishable, and use shifts in ethnic group positioning to maintain power over different voting blocs (Mueller 2011).
 It could be thought of as the Kenyan equivalent of gerrymandering.
 It has always led to some level of violence, but what we saw in 2007 was at a much higher intensity.

-Within this is a clue that can help understand the reason that mobile phone-driven communication technology is having a significant impact on governance and peacebuilding in Kenya: Kenyans are not interested in violence at the local level.
-The violence is manufactured at the political level peaking at election time.
+Within this is a clue that can help understand the reason that mobile phone-driven communication technology is having a significant impact on governance and peacebuilding in Kenya: Kenyans do not seem interested in violence at the local level.
+The violence is manufactured at the political level peaking at election time due to the ethno-politics and winner-take-all stakes (Holmquist and Ford 1992, 1994; Mueller 2008, 2011).
 The "ancient ethnic hatred" notion finds little support in the case of Kenya (Hanson 2008).
 We also see that institutions are underdeveloped, and that there are land and resource pressures in the western portion of Kenya.
 Thus, what we see is a case where inter-group information asymmetries, manufactured by political elites, which focus on risks associated with inclusion and access to goods and services create a security dilemma between ethnic groups that solidifies voting blocs for political leaders.
 This logic is what we will use to frame a formal model, which could help explain the positive impact that mobile technology is having on the governance and peacebuilding sectors of Kenya.